ratoaq2/knowit/README.rst

 External dependencies
 -------------------------
-KnowIt depends on MediaInfo: http://mediaarea.net/MediaInfo
+KnowIt can use MediaInfo or FFmpeg (ffprobe)

-KnowIt supports MKV regardless if MediaInfo is installed.
+KnowIt supports MKV regardless if MediaInfo or FFmpeg are installed.

-MediaInfo increases the number of supported formats and the number of extracted information.
+MediaInfo or FFmpeg increases the number of supported formats and the number of extracted information.

+MediaInfo is the default provider.
 Visit their `website <http://mediaarea.net/MediaInfo>`_ and install the proper package for your system.

+FFmpeg (ffprobe) can be downloaded `here <https://ffmpeg.org/download.html>`_